Sound designers use technology creatively to provide sound for moving images in a range of mediums, including film, games and theatre

 - sound knowledge of software, such as Logic Pro, Pro Tools, Sound Forge and Cool Edit Pro

 Relevant experience is essential to gain entry to this competitive industry.
 This could be as an enthusiastic amateur creating your own sounds and building up a portfolio.
-You'll need to try to get involved in any aspect of sound design to build up your skills as well as up your experience.
+Get involved in any aspect of sound design to build up your skills as well as up your experience.
 This could be at live events and festivals, student stage, film and television productions as well as amateur radio stations.

 It's common to start working as a runner and then progress up to an assistant re-recording mixer or assistant sound editor before becoming a sound editor and finally a designer.

 To work in the games industry, you'll need to show evidence of having worked on AAA games, or if you have indie experience any future employer will want to know if the game has sold.

 Find out more about the different kinds of work experience and internships that are available.